Tobias Lear: Career

 He began his career by being an apprentice until a family friend, Benjamin Lincoln, recommended him for the job of tutoring Martha Washington's grandchildren and to the post of George Washington's personal secretary, both to which he was hired in 1786.
 He was integrated into Washington's house and his post quickly evolved beyond clerk to being Washington's right-hand man, doing whatever Washington needed, such as tutoring, filling out expense reports, and writing letters.
 He performed all his duties well.

 Lear moved with Washington to New York City in 1789, when Washington became president, and they often dined alone together during his presidency.
 Lear was responsible for filling out Washington's expense reports as president, which Washington had wisely chosen instead of a $25,000 salary, as they turned out to be much more.

 In 1793, at the start of Washington's second term, Lear decided to leave Washington and start out on his own (albeit with help from Washington).
 He started a company, T. Lear & Company, which focused on two things: working with Washington's Potomac Company to promote river traffic to the soon-to-be nation's capitol and participating in land speculation there.
 Lear traveled to Europe to sell parcels of land in Washington, DC, but was unsuccessful.
 His engineering work related to the Potomac Company also failed to enable navigation around two waterfalls on the Potomac River.
 He lost money in this failed venture despite his wealthy partners.

 Family life

 Lear married Mary (Polly) Long, his childhood sweetheart, in 1790.
 Together they had a son, Benjamin Lincoln Lear (b.
 1791), but Polly died in the President's House in Philadelphia during the 1793 yellow fever epidemic that claimed around 5,000 people.
-In 1795, he married Frances Bassett Washington, the recent widow of the President's nephew, George Augustine Washington, but Fanny died in 1796 of tuberculosis.
+George Washington attended Polly's funeral, the only funeral he attended in his eight years as President, a testimony to the relationship between the two men.
+In 1795, Lear married Frances Bassett Washington, the recent widow of the President's nephew, George Augustine Washington, but Fanny died in 1796 of tuberculosis.
 Tobias married again, this time to the young Frances Dandridge Henley.
 His new wife was also nicknamed Fanny and was the niece of Martha Washington.